japila-books/spark-sql-internals/docs/spark-sql-properties.md

 The number should be carefully chosen to minimize overhead and avoid OOMs while reading data.

-Use link:spark-sql-SQLConf.adoc#parquetVectorizedReaderBatchSize[SQLConf.parquetVectorizedReaderBatchSize] method to access the current value.
+Use [SQLConf.parquetVectorizedReaderBatchSize](SQLConf.md#parquetVectorizedReaderBatchSize) method to access the current value.

 | [[spark.sql.parquet.int96AsTimestamp]] *spark.sql.parquet.int96AsTimestamp*